-Can you re-explain the significance of the value 1518
+Can you re-explain the significance of the value 1518?

-1518 byte is the maximum length of Ethernet frames.
-18 bytes of header plus 1500 byte payload.
+1518 bytes is the maximum length of Ethernet frames.
+18 bytes of the header plus 1500 byte payload.

-❖ Does layer-2 protocol correspond to the movement of frames in wires, and whenever we send a frame into the wire, we need to use a layer-2 protocol?
+Does layer-2 protocol correspond to the movement of frames in wires, and whenever we send a frame into the wire, do we need to use a layer-2 protocol?